 If you’ve decided on drug rehab or mental health treatment for yourself or a loved one, you’ll have to choose whether inpatient or outpatient treatment would be most appropriate.

 Inpatient treatment means that an individual with substance use disorder or mental health issues like depression can stay full-time at the treatment center.
-In outpatient treatment, they live at home or at a sober living, and visit the facilities for help during the day.
+In outpatient treatment, they live at home or at a Recovery Residence, and visit the facilities for help during the day.

 What are other differences between inpatient and outpatient rehab programs?